ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-08-wika-at-kahulugan.md

 > *Why are you writing in Filipino?* I realized that there are some nuances and examples that only the richness of Filipino can capture.
-These are also semi-public thoughts that aren't fully-formed yet, but I already want to put out there.
+These are also semi-public thoughts that aren't fully-formed yet, but I already want to put them out there.
 I might write a translation in the future, but for now, Google Translate should give you a decent version.